MicrosoftDocs/azure-dev-docs/articles/python/quickstart-intelligent-app-chat.md

 In this quickstart, you deploy and use an intelligent Chat app to get answers about employee benefits at a fictitious company.
 The employee benefits chat app is seeded with PDF file including the employee handbook, a benefits document and a list of company roles and expectations.
 By following the instructions in this quickstart, you will:

 - Deploy an intelligent Chat app to Azure.
-- Use intelligent Chat app to get answers about employee benefits.
+- Get answers about employee benefits.
-- Use intelligent Chat app settings to change behavior of responses.
+- Change settings to change behavior of responses.
-- Understand architecture of Azure resources.
 - Review code of intelligent Chat app.

 It should take less than 15 minutes to complete this tutorial.
 Upon completion, you can start modifying the new project with your custom code.